JupiterOne/graph-jira/docs/jupiterone-io/graph-jira.md

 - Monitor Jira issues configured as vulnerabilities or findings within the alerts app.
 - Monitor changes to Jira users, projects, and issues using JupiterOne alerts.
-- Create Jira tickets from JupiterOne alerts and monitor progress against those tickets in JupiterOne.
+- Create Jira issues from JupiterOne alerts and monitor progress against those issues in JupiterOne.
-- Create Jira tickets from JupiterOne compliance controls that need attention.
+- Create Jira issues from JupiterOne compliance controls that need attention.

 ## How it Works